-Social service agencies in Chicago spend over $1,000,000 on Ventra cards and tickets each month.
+Social service agencies in Chicago spend almost $1.5 million on Ventra cards and tickets each month.
 That’s because transportation assistance is a critical service they offer their participants.
 No one can benefit from a training, shelter, or appointment if they cannot get to it.

 Service providers depend on the Chicago Transit Authority (CTA) every day to ensure that participants can access programs.
 However, the CTA’s Ventra fare system is costly and burdensome for social service providers who offer transit assistance to their program participants.
 The report “The Hidden Cost of Ventra: The Impact of the Ventra Fare System on Chicago Social Service Providers” details the ways that Ventra fails to meet the needs of providers and offers concrete solutions to promote the affordability and accessibility of transit in Chicago.